er-shrey/homecloud-backend/README.md

 # 🏠 HomeCloud Backend

 HomeCloud is a self-hosted, personal cloud storage solution designed for home networks.
-This backend handles local file system access, uploads, directory listing, and preview generation.
-It is designed to run inside a Docker container with simple setup and minimal user management.
+This backend handles local file system access, file uploads, user authentication, directory listing, preview generation, and basic admin controls.
+It is Dockerized for easy deployment and comes with a simple SQLite-based authentication system.

 ---